MUSC Bulletin | College of Health Professions

 Physician Assistant Studies | Curriculum

-The Physician Assistant Program curriculum functions on the three-plus-two educational model.
-Ninety semester hours of prerequisite requirements, as described previously, will provide both the general education orientation and the foundation courses required for the Master of Science in Physician Assistant Studies.
-After admission, the student will complete a 110-hour professional curriculum at the Medical University of South Carolina to meet degree requirements.
+The Physician Assistant Studies Program curriculum is a 27-month masters program which meets qualifications for sitting for the national physician assistant licensure examination.
+Ninety-one semester hours of prerequisite requirements, as described previously, will provide both the general education orientation and the foundation courses required for the Master of Science in Physician Assistant Studies.
+After admission, the student will complete a 109-hour professional curriculum at the Medical University of South Carolina to meet degree requirements.

-In the second phase, or the clinical year, the graduate PA student completes 45 weeks of clinical clerkships and completes a graduate project.
+In the second phase, or the clinical phase (3 semesters), the PA student completes 45 weeks of clinical clerkships.
 The clinical component is designed to facilitate the student’s application of the theoretical knowledge to practical situations in the evaluation of patient problems, and to allow the student to interact with patients and practitioners in a variety of settings.
 Students are assigned to office practice settings, ambulatory care units, inpatient services, emergency services, and mental health agencies.

-Student progress and patient activities are monitored by responsible physician supervision.
-Each clinical clerkship and preceptorship requires a student performance evaluation, which is prepared by the supervising clinician.
-Clinical clerkship areas consist of internal medicine, women’s health, family medicine, pediatrics, mental health, surgery, emergency medicine, a primary care elective, and a preceptorship.
+Student progress and patient activities are monitored by responsible physician, physician assistant, and/or nurse practitioner supervision.
+Each clinical clerkship and preceptorship requires a student performance evaluation, which is completed by the supervising clinician.
+Clinical clerkship areas consist of internal medicine, women’s health, family medicine, pediatrics, mental health, surgery, emergency medicine, a primary care elective, and an elective preceptorship.

 The didactic and clinical phases of the program emphasize primary health care delivery and the use of physician assistants as members of the medical team.